Anthony Perruzza: On council

 After the 2006 election, Perruzza was appointed to serve on the Licensing and Standards Committee, the Toronto Transit Commission and the audit committee.
 He was also named vice-chair of the North York Community Council.
 Perruzza has reiterated his call for a licensing system for landlords, and supports increased public transit in Toronto's York Region.
 He openly supports LGBT rights, and has shown this in his support of The 519 Church Street Community Centre.

 He formerly served on the 2010 to 2014 Executive Committee and was the Chair of the Community Development and Recreation Committee in 2013 and 2014.

 In 2015 Perruzza launched DUKE Heights Business Improvement Area, which worked to revitalize local businesses and attract new investment to the area.
 Perruzza has been committed to improving public spaces in his ward.
 He worked to revitalize local parks, including partnering with multiple stakeholders to revitalize Driftwood Parkette in 2016.
 Perruzza was a strong advocate for improving public transit in Toronto.
 He supported the construction of the Toronto-York Spadina Subway Extension, which brought subway service to his ward.

 In 2020, after Metrolinx reneged on a long held promise to hand over land at the Maintenance and Storage Facility of the Finch West LRT for a community hub in the Jane-Finch community, Perruzza voiced his concerns to the executives of Metrolinx and the media over the broken promise.
 After much pressure from Perruzza, other local politicians and community, Metrolinx retracted their statement and promised to make the land available at a nominal cost.

 Perruzza, who’s ward includes Toronto’s most diverse and lowest income neighbourhoods, served as the City of Toronto’s Poverty reduction advocate from 2018 to 2022.
 In his role he advocated for more affordable transit for low income families.

 Through his position on Toronto City Council, Perruzza currently sits on the following committees and Boards: Etobicoke York Community Council, Infrastructure and Environment Committee, Toronto and Region Conservation Authority, Exhibition Place Board of Governors, Hockey Hall of Fame Board of Directors.

+In 2026, Perruzza's measure to create a city-run grocery store pilot program passed council.